FACULTY OF HUMANITIES

 What is Religious Education?

 Religious Education is learning about and from world religions.
 Religious Education is about understanding yourself and understanding the world.
+Religious Education has a central role in the core Curriculum at the Green School for Girls.

 Why do we study Religious Education?